WebberHuang1118/harvester-study/volume-online-resize/README.md

 3. **Immediate Visibility in virt-launcher**
    - The `virt-launcher` EmptyDir is mounted with `mountPropagation: HostToContainer`.
 This ensures any host-side mounts under the directory are instantly visible inside the container.

-4. **hp-volume Pod’s EmptyDir is Independent**
-   - The `/path` in the `hp-volume` pod is its own EmptyDir, unrelated to the `virt-launcher` EmptyDir.
-No bind-mounts are added under it, so `ls /path` only shows files specific to the `hp-volume` pod.

 #### Verifying the Behavior

 To confirm this setup on the node (or via `crictl exec` into `virt-handler`):